nheron/droolsonboarding/gettingStarted/brmsruntime.md

 Out of the box, the new drools tooling in version 6.4 offers us an authoring tool with a runtime ready to work\/deploy a drools set of rules in a maven package.

 Which is even better is that as well the authoring tool \(kie-wb\) or the execution server \(kie-server\) can be extended.
+You can see that at the end of the book.

-In this tutorial we are going to present an example of each case.
+For now on, we shall use the standard tooling and interface available out of the box.